 This is not an easy course, but it is definitely manageable.
 If you put in consistent effort week after week, and follow the steps below, you should be able not just to survive but even to thrive in this course, and not only get a good grade but come out with an understanding and if not love, then at least appreciation for theoretical computer science.

 Specifically, to succeed in this course you should:

-You should read fully and deeply the relevant chapter before each lecture.
-This is absolutely essential, as I will not repeat in the lecture all the notes’ content.
-Rather, I will focus on the key conceptual notions and the points which students found most confusing, so please come prepared with questions!
+Read fully and deeply the relevant chapters of the book every week.
+This is absolutely essential, as lecture will not contain all the contents of the text book.
+Rather, I will focus on the key conceptual notions, and try to illustrate them with examples.

 You should make sure to allow for sufficient time to work on the problem sets.
 Theoretical works require thinking and take time, so don’t wait till the last minute.
-And if you collaborate, work on all problems together, do not split the questions between you.
-You will be doing yourself a disservice for understanding the material, and consequently, for your performance in the mideterms and finals.
+And if you collaborate, make sure that you own your solution!.
+If you just grab hints from others without true understanding, you will be doing yourself a disservice in your grasp of the material, and consequently, for your performance in the mideterms and finals.